mohaa-moddb/3rd-person-mod/README.md

 WARNING - BEFORE YOU INSTALL
 Before putting the files into your main/mainta/maintt folder: backup your original gamex86.dll file in that folder!
 You must keep it for uninstalling this mod.

+## 0. Version 1.5 changes

+- Solved the crosshair problem that some people experienced (crosshair on the head).
+Now all players have the crosshair above their head, giving a clear view.
+- Real cheat-free gamex86.dll has been included.
+In the previous version, I included the wrong file.
+Now all console cheats like dog, wuss, spawn etc. have been disabled.

 ## 1. What is it?

 These files ("ZzZzZzZ-3rd-person-mod.pk3" and "gamex86.dll") allow you to create your own, cheat-free, basically tweeked 3rd-person server.